floooh/oryol/code/Modules/Messaging/README.md

 - a set of member variables with their respecitive setter/getter methods

 Messages are generally created through pool-allocators.
-When a message is created, a pointer is popped from a lockless forwarded-linked free-list, and placement-new is called on the memory block (so, no allocation happens, but a C++ constructor is called).
+When a message is created, a pointer is popped from a lock-free forward-linked-list, and placement-new is called on the memory block (so, no allocation happens, but a C++ constructor is called).
 Messages are ref-counted.
-When a message is destroyed, the destructor is called on the object, and the memory block is put back into the pool-allocator.
+When a message is destroyed, the destructor is called on the object, and the memory block is put back into the pool-allocator's free-list.

 Message classes can be derived from other message classes, the parent message class can be either from the same Protocol, or from the parent Protocol (see below in the Protocol section).